saswat-coder/saswat-git/readme.txt

-hello people, how are you
+hello people, how are you. i am fine